red6/dmn-check/README.md

 To use `dmn-check` without or outside of a Maven project you can invoke it in the following way

         mvn de.redsix:dmn-check-maven-plugin:check-dmn

+## Gradle Plugin

+### Prerequisites

+This plugin requires Java 11 or later and Gradle 6.5 or later.
+Some analyses are tailored towards the Camunda DMN implementation and might not work for different DMN implementations.

 ## Validations